-Second, and perhaps more importantly, it serves as a very good example of how to create a brand book for your brand identity. — You just have to be willing to get past the goofy-ness of it all.
+Second, and perhaps more importantly, it serves as an excellent example of how to create a brand book for your brand identity. — You just have to be willing to get past the goofy-ness of it all.

 A Brand Book Help to Create a Brand